gregspangenberg/PDM-cli/README.md

 - `--output <dir>` - Custom output directory
 - `--iterations <number>` - Number of ICP iterations (default: 20)
 - `--visualize` - Enable UI visualization during fitting

+Note: The posterior-based fitting requires indexed point clouds, while the ICP-based fitting can be used with any point cloud.

 ### Visualize PDM